Keerthanas2000/ITD_Keerthanas/README.md

 # MERN
-This repository is primarily focused on the MERN stack Concepts
+This repository is primarily focused on the MERN stack Concepts and assignments